Chapelcross nuclear power station: History

 Chapelcross was the sister plant to Calder Hall in Cumbria, England.
 Construction was carried out by Mitchell Construction and was completed in 1959.
 The primary purpose was to produce plutonium for the UK's nuclear weapons programme, for weapons including the WE.177 series.
 Electricity was always considered to be a by-product.
-Both Chapelcross and Calderhall were the only nuclear power stations built as part of the UK's gas reactor fleet to use cooling towers as a heat sink as opposed to using the sea.
+Both Chapelcross and Calder Hall were the only nuclear power stations built as part of the UK's gas reactor fleet to use cooling towers as a heat sink as opposed to using a body of water.

 The Chapelcross Works was officially opened on 2 May 1959 by the Lord Lieutenant of Dumfriesshire, Sir John Crabbe.
 It was initially owned and operated by the Production Group of the United Kingdom Atomic Energy Authority (UKAEA) until the creation of British Nuclear Fuels Limited (BNFL) in 1971 by an act of Parliament.
 The site then operated in conjunction with Calder Hall under the banner of BNFL's Electricity Generation Business (EGB) until rebranding, relicensing and restructuring of the various nuclear businesses operated by HM Government under the umbrella legal entity of BNFL took place in April 2005.

 Chapelcross had four Magnox reactors capable of generating 60 MWe of power each.
 The reactors were supplied by the UKAEA and the turbines by C.A.
 Parsons & Company.

 Ownership of all of the site's assets and liabilities was transferred to the Nuclear Decommissioning Authority (NDA), a new regulatory body created by the Energy Act 2004.
 The site was then operated under the two-tier Site Management Company/Site License Company (SMC/SLC) model, with British Nuclear Group's Reactor Sites business as SMC and Magnox Electric Ltd as the SLC.
-In June 2007, EnergySolutions LLC bought the Reactor Sites Management Company Ltd (RSML, consisting of two operational divisions, Magnox North and Magnox South) from British Nuclear Group.
-RSML subsequently becameMagnox Ltd and is now a wholly-owned subsidiary of the NDA.
+In June 2007, EnergySolutions bought the Reactor Sites Management Company Ltd (RSML, consisting of two operational divisions, Magnox North and Magnox South) from British Nuclear Group.
+RSML subsequently became Magnox Ltd, then Nuclear Restoration Services, and is now a wholly owned subsidiary of the NDA.

 Several significant events in 2001 persuaded BNFL to upgrade the fuel routes of both Calder Hall and Chapelcross to near modern standards at a cost of tens of millions of pounds, to guarantee that a License Instrument would be granted by the Nuclear Installations Inspectorate (NII) to permit final defuelling: the engineering work was carried out by BNS Nuclear Services (formally Alstec).